 What is Roasting?

 Roasting is the process that uses dry heat to cook the food on both high and low heat.
 The cooking time depends upon the size and type of the food.
 Generally, the big cuts of meat took a long time compared to the small chicken, fish, or vegetables.
-The roasting method is popular because of the delicious caramelization of the meat or chicken, and the inside of the meat remains tender and juicy.
+The roasting method is popular because of the meat or chicken’s delicious caramelization, and the meat’s inside remains tender and juicy.

 Food that is cooked by roasting: